Flu season can span from October to May, and usually peaks between December and February.

 Typical signs and symptoms of the flu include:

-Fever: an increase in body temperature is almost always present with the flu.
-The fever can be low grade, in the 100°F (37.8°C) range, or as high as 104°F (40°C).
+Fever: A fever almost always causes an increase in body temperature.
+A fever can be low-grade, in the 100° Fahrenheit (37.7° Celcius) range, or reach temperatures as high as 104°F (40°C).
 Young children tend to have higher temperatures and can even reach 106°F (41.1°C).
-Some individuals may describe feeling feverish and chilled at the same time.
+Some people may describe feeling feverish and chilled at the same time.
 The fever may last up to a week.

-Cough: the initial cough with the flu is non-productive (dry), persistent and often painful.
-The cough may be mild initially, but tends to worsen as the infection evolves.
+Cough: At the outset of the infection, a cough brought on by flu is dry, persistent, and often painful.
+It may start mild but worsen as the infection evolves.
 A feeling of breathlessness or discomfort with breathing is common.
-The cough can linger for two weeks or more.
+A cough can persist for two weeks or more.

-Headache: the headache is usually severe and tends to be over the forehead and behind the eyes.
-It may be accompanied by additional eye symptoms such as sensitivity to light, redness, tearing and a burning sensation.
+Headache: A flu headache is usually severe and tends to spread over the forehead and behind the eyes.
+It may be accompanied by additional eye symptoms, such as sensitivity to light, redness, tearing, and a burning sensation.

-Muscle aches and joint pain: aches and pains range from mild to severe are common in the back, arms and legs.
+Muscle aches and joint pain: Aches and pains can range from mild to severe.
+These sensations are common in the back, arms, and legs.

-Malaise: malaise is a general feeling of discomfort, illness, uneasiness - an overall lack of well-being.
-Appetite is also diminished or lacking altogether (anorexia).
+Malaise: Malaise is a general feeling of discomfort, illness, and uneasiness.
+The term refers to an overall lack of wellbeing.
+Appetite is also diminished or lacking altogether.
 This is a common complaint with many illnesses and is often the first indication of an infection.

-Sore throat: the sore throat may be severe and typically lasts 3-5 days.
+Sore throat: A sore throat brought on by flu may be severe and typically lasts 3 to 5 days.

-Weakness and fatigue: weakness and fatigue can be so severe that they interfere with normal activities such as work and school.
-People who have the flu cannot seem to get enough sleep and are completely exhausted; even getting up to use the bathroom can seem like a challenge.
+Weakness and fatigue: Weakness and fatigue can be so severe that they interfere with normal activities, such as attending work and school.
+People who have the flu cannot seem to get enough sleep and are often completely exhausted.
+Simple activities, such as getting up to use the bathroom, can seem challenging.

-Vomiting and diarrhea: these symptoms are rarely seen in adults with the flu, but vomiting and/or diarrhea occur in 10-20% of flu infections in children.
+Vomiting and diarrhea: These symptoms are rarely seen in adults with the flu, but vomiting or diarrhea occur in 10 to 20 percent of flu infections in children.

 How long do flu symptoms last?

-The majority of people recover from the flu in 3-5 days, although the feeling of malaise may last for a week or longer.
+The majority of people recover from the flu in 3 to 5 days.
+The feeling of malaise may last for a week or longer.

-However, the flu can become complicated by pneumonia, a serious infection of the lung that requires treatment and, in some individuals, hospitalization.
-Older adult patients, young children and those with preexisting medical conditions are more prone to developing pneumonia.
+However, flu can become complicated by pneumonia.
+Pneumonia is a serious lung infection that requires treatment and, in some cases, hospitalization.
+Older adult patients, young children, and those with underlying medical conditions are more likely to develop pneumonia.

-Sometimes it can be challenging to know if your symptoms are from the flu or another form of illness.
-The flu can look a lot like other viral respiratory infections, and symptoms can be vaguer in the older and younger populations.
+It can be challenging to know if symptoms are flu-related or the result of another illness.
+The flu can resemble other viral respiratory infections, and symptoms can be less clear in older and younger populations.

-The majority of people recover from the flu within a week.
+If a person suspects flu, it is important to speak to a medical provider.
+Most people recover from the flu within a week.
 However, there are certain groups of people for whom the flu can be life-threatening.
-If you think you have the flu, talk to your medical provider.